 A spread of loaves of bread on a cutting board.

-When my lupus symptoms first started to appear pre-diagnosis I recall the first health issues I had were to do with my stomach and bowel.
+When my lupus symptoms first started showing up pre-diagnosis, the first health issues I had were to do with my stomach and bowel.

-I was diagnosed with pernicious anemia in 2000 which is where the body is unable to absorb vitamin B-12.
-I had a borderline result meaning they weren’t 100 percent sure if my deficiency as a result of pernicious anemia or a malabsorption issue or even both.
-To rectify this, I have to have vitamin B-12 shots every 8 weeks.
+I was diagnosed with pernicious anemia in 2000.
+This is a condition where the body is can't absorb vitamin B-12.
+I had a borderline result meaning they weren’t 100 percent sure if my deficiency was caused by pernicious anemia, a malabsorption issue, or even both.
+To treat this, I have to have vitamin B-12 shots every 8 weeks.

 Lupus and digestive issues

-Initially, after I started my shots to treat my deficiency, these issues improved.
-However, they never truly went away and when my health started to decline at a rapid rate, the stomach and bowel issues became really problematic.
+At first, after I started my shots to treat my deficiency, these issues improved.
+However, they never truly went away.
+When my health started to decline quickly, the stomach and bowel issues became really problematic.

-I lost about 40 pounds in weight as my appetite was virtually non-existent, and I would often find that I was in so much pain.
-It would be so bad that I couldn’t sleep.
+I lost about 40 pounds in weight because my appetite was virtually non-existent.
+I was often in so much pain that I couldn't sleep.
 I’d suffer from cramping and diarrhea and a full feeling in my stomach most of the time.

 Gluten sensitivity, celiac disease, and lupus

 After visiting a naturopathic doctor, I took an intolerance test which showed I was sensitive to gluten.
-He informed me that I would need to have an endoscopy to reveal if I had celiac disease.
-He advised me that there is a distinct difference between having a gluten intolerance and being celiac but equally, both can cause a negative impact on one's health!
+He told me I would need an endoscopy to find out if I had celiac disease.
+He explained that there is a clear difference between gluten intolerance and celiac disease — but that both can have a negative impact on your health.

-Celiac disease is an autoimmune disease, and the body produces an immune response when it is exposed to gluten and as a result, the lining of the small intestine becomes damaged but you often experience some of the below symptoms with gluten intolerance as well.
+Celiac disease is an autoimmune disease.
+The body produces an immune response when it comes in contact with gluten, and this can damage the lining of the small intestine.
+That said, you can experience some of the below symptoms with gluten intolerance as well.

 • Diarrhea